onecommons/unfurl/docs/toscaref/spec-node-types.rst

 ``node_types`` are used for defining common properties and behaviors for :ref:`Node Templates <node_templates>`.
 ``node-templates`` can then be created based on these types, inheriting their definitions.

+A partial definition (type only) is treated a requirement that the node template declares an artifact of that name and type.

 Declaration
 ++++++++++++